OpenCQRS/EventShop/README.md

 # EventShop
-A .NET showcase of DDD, CQRS, and Event Sourcing
+A .NET showcase of DDD, CQRS, and Event Sourcing using OpenCQRS 7

-WIP
+[WIP]